Back to Blog

 Coverage for Both Earners

 If both spouses earn income, each should have adequate life insurance coverage.
 This ensures that the family can maintain their standard of living regardless of who passes away.
+It's a common mistake to only insure the primary breadwinner, but the loss of either income can significantly impact a family's financial stability.
+Consider the cost of childcare, household chores, and other services that one spouse provides, even if they don't have a traditional job.

 Overestimate Rather Than Underestimate

 It's generally better to err on the side of more coverage.
 Life can be unpredictable, and having a financial cushion can provide peace of mind.
+Unexpected expenses can arise, and it's better to have more coverage than needed than to leave your family short.

 Bottom Line

-Most people need life insurance equal to 10โ€“15 times their annual income, adjusted for debts, future expenses, and existing assets.
+Most people need life insurance equal to 10–15 times their annual income, adjusted for debts, future expenses, and existing assets.
 Utilize tools like the DIME formula and online calculators, and consult with a financial advisor for personalized recommendations.
 Remember, the goal is to provide a safety net that secures your family's financial future in your absence.
 By taking these steps, you can ensure you have the right amount of coverage tailored to your specific needs.

 Try the Calculator